 Maintaining Workplace Diversity and Inclusion in Times of Crisis

-The livelihood of most professionals is threatened by the uncertainties of the COVID-19 pandemic’s effect on companies in terms of changing business practices.
+The livelihood of most professionals can be threatened by the uncertainties of a public health and economic crisis and its effect on companies in terms of changing business practices.
 Unfortunately, aside from layoffs and furloughs, many companies are pausing or canceling diversity and inclusion (D&I) efforts.
 However, incorporating D&I initiatives, even during a time of crisis, can help ensure the long-term success of companies.

 Most job seekers desire to work at a diverse company.
 According to ZipRecruiter’s Diversity, Equity and Inclusion (DEI) Survey conducted in 2019, more than 86% of job seekers consider workplace diversity somewhat or very important when looking for a job, with Millennials and Generation X placing higher value in diversity than any other generation.
 Successful employers can leverage diverse teams to communicate and relate to a global customer base and audience.
 The efforts to forge a diverse and inclusive workforce require implementation from managers and commitment and accountability from and by senior management.

 Workplace diversity is not restricted to race but includes ethnicity, gender, sexual orientation, religious affiliation, and other factors.